 - Open QID 150009 Links Crawled and copy the URL into your browser to see if it's the starting URL of your site.
 If not you just need to edit the web application and update the Starting URL setting.

-- Check your web application settings to be sure the starting URL is not black listed.
+- Check your web application settings to be sure the starting URL is not added to the exclude list.